Administrative Law (11282.2)

 Learning outcomesAfter successful completion of this unit, students will be able to:

-5. Solve examples of practical problems in governmental decision making and action through the application of Administrative Law methods.
+5. Solve practical problems through the application of Administrative Law methods.

 Graduate attributes1.
 UC graduates are professional - communicate effectively